Simone Biles Explains Her ‘Rude’ Gold Medal ‘Dancing With The Stars’ Clap Back

 Simone Biles’ somewhat out of character clap back caused a wave of response from viewers watching the show on May 8, with many taking to social media to both call out and praise Biles for standing up to the DWTS judges.

-Some fans were quick to criticise Biles for her response to the judge’s comments, claiming she was being a “brat” and “rude” for responding pretty harshly to Carrie Ann’s comments without her signature smile.
+Some fans were quick to criticize Biles for her response to the judge’s comments, claiming she was being a “brat” and “rude” for responding pretty harshly to Carrie Ann’s comments without her signature smile.

-“Simone Biles is literally the biggest brat I’ve ever seen omg, ‘Smiling doesn’t win you gold medals,'” Twitter user and DWTS fan @kimlewis29 tweeted out, while Dancing With the Stars viewer @msashmyles wrote of Biles, “‘Smiling doesn’t win you gold medals.’
+“Simone Biles is literally the biggest brat I’ve ever seen omg, ‘Smiling doesn’t win you gold medals,'” Twitter user and DWTS fan @kimlewis29 tweeted out, while Dancing with the Stars viewer @msashmyles wrote of Biles, “‘Smiling doesn’t win you gold medals.’
 WOW.
 That was rude of Simone to say to Carrie Ann… Ugh not a fan.”

-But while some viewers called out Simone for her clap back at the judges, others praised the Olympian for standing up to herself on the show.
+But while some viewers called out Simone for her clap back at the judges, others praised the Olympian for standing up for herself on the show.

 “You tell ’em [Simone] good for you!” @hanna_sammie tweeted out in response to Biles’ words.
-“Hopefully that was the wake up call the judges need.”
+“Hopefully that was the wake-up call the judges need.”

 “Good for you [Simone]!”
-Dancing With the Stars fan @janegym912 added on the 140-character site after seeing Simone’s response to the DWTS judges’ comments.
+Dancing with the Stars fan @janegym912 added on the 140-character site after seeing Simone’s response to the DWTS judges’ comments.
 “You killed it and they are being way too tough on you!
 Keep being yourself!”

-What do you think of Simone Biles clap back at the Dancing With the Stars judges?
+What do you think of Simone Biles clap back at the Dancing with the Stars judges?
 Was she right to stand up for herself or were her comments to the DWTS judge Carrie Ann Inaba rude?

 [Featured Image by Nicholas Hunt/Getty Images for Taste Of The NFL]